fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 ### Number of server-side renders

-As of React 17, the app can only be rendered synchronously.
+As of React 17, we can't wait for data during render.

 In case of **Fetch-Then-Render**, it's not a problem.
 Since the requests are centralized, we can simply wait for them all and then render the app only once.